theupdateframework/taps/tap4.md

 The value of the "mapping" key is a priority-ordered list that maps paths (i.e., target names) to specific repositories, like the mechanism described earlier in this document.
-Every entry in this list is a dictionary the following keys:
+Every entry in this list is a dictionary containing the following keys:

 * "paths" specifies a list of target paths of patterns.
 A desired target must match a pattern in this list for this mapping to be consulted.